Oslo Sightseeing Checklist: A Collection of Must-See Places

 - Sentralen Restaurant.
 This restaurant, located in the city center, is a particularly special item in our Oslo sightseeing checklist, featuring many local dishes and a relaxed atmosphere.

 - Bass.
-The dishes at this café are a fusion of the authentic Norwegian dishes and international meals, served on small plates.
+The dishes at this café are a fusion of authentic Norwegian dishes and international meals, served on small plates.

 - Handwerk.
-This beautifully adorned café is stuffed with artwork and can boast elegant interior.
+This beautifully adorned café is stuffed with artwork and can boast an elegant interior.
 One should taste its sandwiches.

 - Mathallen Oslo.
-This food court allows you to taste the best examples of the Norwegian regional cuisine and international fusion.
+This food court allows you to taste the best examples of Norwegian regional cuisine and international fusion.